snoplus/oxsx/HOWTO.md

 ### 1.3.1.
 OXSXDataSet

-The most obvious kind of `DataSet` object in OXO: it holds a vector of `Events` (and the assocaited observable names in another vector).
+The most obvious kind of `DataSet` object in OXO: it holds a vector of `Events` (and the associated observable names in another vector).
 In addition to `GetEntry(i)`, one can also add an event to the dataset by `AddEntry()`.
 A nice feature is concatenating `OXSXDataSet` objects together with the `+` operator overload.
 One can reserve memory for n events by